antzGames/ModelInstancedRendering/README.md

 ## Limitations

 Depending on your hardware you will not get good frame rates with 1 million cubes on desktop.
-ReduCe `INSTANCE_COUNT_SIDE` value and make sure it is an odd number so that the camera is not in the middle of a cube on startup.
+Reduce `INSTANCE_COUNT_SIDE` value and make sure it is an odd number so that the camera is not in the middle of a cube on startup.

 GWT performance is around 20k-30k cubes depending on hardware.